In pairs so that everyone has a work/study partner.

 English/ Language arts

-Lots of classwork, home work, and tests.
-And they better takes notes during all of my lectures.
+Lots of classwork, homework, and tests.
+And they better take notes during all of my lectures.

 Questions and discussion.
 A little homework and fun projects.

-From the book, a few homework assignments and mainly time spent on what I need done for the next club/sport event
+From the book, a few homework assignments and mainly time spent on what I need doing for the next club/sport event

 Talk to the students to find out why they are fighting.

 Discipline and a trip to the principal's office.

 I'll grab them and scream them into submission and make them stay after school for detention.

 Deduct points from their grade until they get the needed supplies or make them use the old school supplies in the classroom.